What are the Four Parts of Medicare?

 Part B covers medically necessary doctor visits, outpatient surgery, physical therapy, home care, and medical equipment.

-Part C, also known as Medicare Advantage, provides the same coverage as Part A, Part B, and often Part D, but coverage is provided by private health insurance carriers that have a contract with Medicare.
+Part C, also known as Medicare Advantage (MA), MA Plans offer all the benefits of Original Medicare, plus extra coverage that can save you money; in an all-in-one bundle that includes medical insurance, hospital insurance, and prescription drug coverage.
+Coverage is provided by private health insurance carriers that have a contract with Medicare.
 Medicare Advantage plans may have no or low monthly premiums, copays, and annual out-of-pocket maximums to protect a person from catastrophic illness.
 These plans can include more benefits than Original Medicare (Part A and Part B).
 Additional benefits may include coverage for prescriptions, a comprehensive physical, dental, vision, routine foot care, and gym membership.
+You must sign up for Part A or Part B before enrolling in a Medicare Advantage plan.

 Part D provides outpatient prescription drug coverage.
 Plans can be purchased on a standalone basis or be included in a Medicare Advantage plan.
 Plans vary in price, copays, and the drugs included in their formulary (prescription drug list).